dreavjr/cookadream/src/cookadream/resources/text/ABOUT_enUS.md

 https://www.python.org/

-> Python software and documentation are licensed under the PSF License Agreement.
+> Python software and documentation are licensed under the PSF License Agreement.\
 > https://docs.python.org/3/license.html

+## MenuFit.qml

+The auto-sizing code for QML native menus is adapted from [this blog post by Martin Hoeher](https://martin.rpdev.net/2018/03/13/qt-quick-controls-2-automatically-set-the-width-of-menus.html), who has kindly released his solution to public domain.

 # Other components